arindas/riakv/README.md

 # `riakv`

-Log structured key value store implementation from https://www.manning.com/books/rust-in-action with some enhancements.
+Log structured, append only, key value store implementation from https://www.manning.com/books/rust-in-action with some enhancements.

 ## Features